 Current Research

-We test the hypothesis that specific and individuated death construal facilitates identity integration.
-In three experiments, we assess whether DR produces outcomes indicative of identity integration.
+In three experiments, we assess whether specific and individuated death construal (via DR) produces outcomes indicative of identity integration.
 In Experiment 1, we examine participants’ beliefs, focusing on whether DR participants are likely to accept both positive and negative life events as relevant to their past and present selves.
 This outcome is symptomatic of an integrative self-schema in which individuals incorporate both positive and negative identities rather than compartmentalizing them into separate self-schemas (40).
 Next, we examine whether DR participants give equal weight to seemingly opposing values (Experiment 2) and needs (Experiment 3) rather than downplaying one (value or need, respectively) at the expense of the other.
 Our hypothesis stipulates that it is specific and individuated construal of death that facilitates identity integration rather than more general thoughts of death.
-For that reason, we compare the DR manipulation with two control conditions: the standard MS manipulation and a non-existential condition.
+For that reason, we compare the DR manipulation with two control conditions: the standard MS manipulation and a non-existential condition (i.e., a visit to the dentist).

 Experiment 1: Life Event Integration